In PE, we learn about the importance of health and fitness and develop a range of physical movement skills.

 We recognise the fact that we have children of differing ability in all our classes, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies, which are differentiated by task, expected outcome and/or support from peers or adults.

 Where the curriculum allows (i.e. dance/gymnastics), end pieces of work will be showcased in whole school exhibitions to fellow pupils and parents and evidence will be uploaded onto Seesaw.
 Tournaments will also be held at school and parents will be invited to come along to our School Games Day.

 Assessment of PE

 Our school uses ‘Progress in PE’, which is a complete PE planning and assessment programme.
-Assessment sheets are completed by teachers or TAs observing lessons and are collected by the PE lead.
+Assessment sheets are completed by teachers or Teaching Assistants observing lessons and are collected by the PE lead.
 Data can then be produced regarding the competency of children in PE in each class and compared to Age Related Expectations.